GitHub Made Easy: Clone and Upload Your Projects in Minutes!

 Add the GitHub repository as a remote:

-flag sets the upstream branch, so you can usegit push
+-uflag sets the upstream branch, so you can usegit pushwithout specifyingorigin mainin future pushes.

 Conclusion